lucassaid/react-headless-agenda/README.md

 All examples use [date-fns](https://www.npmjs.com/package/date-fns) but you can use the library of your choice to manipulate dates.

 ## `<Agenda>`
 Our parent component.
-It doesn't require any parameter, but you might want to pass it a start day, and some events.
+Just provide a start day, and some events.

 ```tsx
 import { startOfWeek, addHours }  from 'date-fns'